JunM1ao/JunM1ao.github.io/projects/hana-bot.md

 </div>

 Hana bot is a discord bot mainly built for moderation purposes.
+The bot is not server dependent, so this can work on any server and multiple servers.
+However, the first time setup might take some time as settings can only be changed through discord alone.

 Some notable features:
 * Basic moderation commands such as prune, kick, ban...